 Parameters Description Client PC Description The description for this client PC rule.
 Client PC IP Addresses Enter the IP address range that you wish to apply this Access Control rule.
 This is the user's IP address(es) that you wish to setup an Access Control rule.
+You can select a range of users simply by inputting the starting users' IP address and the last user's IP address in the appropriate boxes.
+If you want to select only one user then input the user's IP address in both boxes.
 Note: You need to give your LAN PC clients a fixed/static IP address for the Access Control rule to work properly.
 Client PC Service You can block the clients from accessing some Internet services by checking the services you want to block.
 Protocol This allows you to select UDP, TCP or both protocol type you want to block.

-Port Range It can be assign up to five port ranges.
-The router will block clients from accessing Internet services that use these ports.
+Port Range You can assign up to five port ranges.
+The router

+will block clients from accessing Internet services

+that use these ports.